-Auckland military training base to serve as quarantine centre for Wuhan evacuees
+Coronavirus: Customs closes eGates; China travellers blocked

 Tourism Industry Aotearoa chief executive Chris Roberts said about 40,000 travellers were expected from China during February, spending on average $4000 to $5000 each, the country potentially missing out on hundreds of millions of dollars.

 "The economic impact for New Zealand is quite significant ...
-It's the uncertainty of how long this might continue for which will be worrying businesses, but of course the health impacts would be far more serious so we have to put health as the first priority," Roberts said.
+It's the uncertainty of how long this might continue for which will be worrying businesses, but of course the health impacts would be far more serious so we have to put health as the first priority."

 Clark said there was no date yet for the evacuation flight to take off but they're working to make it happen in the next few days, direct to Auckland.

-"Managing the return of people from a region experiencing an outbreak such as this is a major logistical challenge," he said.
+"Managing the return of people from a region experiencing an outbreak such as this is a major logistical challenge.

 "We are now ready to bring New Zealand citizens home."